ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 User guides
 ===========

-A set of user guides.
+In this section we present various guides on how to use Fuzz Introspector.
+The guides are rooted in real-world examples.
+The guides are meant for a reference on how to use Fuzz Introspector to improve your fuzzing set up, but it can also be used as a general reference on various approaches to fuzzing software.

+Many of the guides will be using OSS-Fuzz projects as a reference example and we will use the OSS-Fuzz infrastructure to carry out many examples.

+This is for two reasons.
+First, OSS-Fuzz has a myriad of important open source projects that already use Fuzz Introspector, which provides a great data set.
-We are going to rely on OSS-Fuzz when going through these guides.
-This is because the OSS-Fuzz interface to Fuzz Introspector is straightforward to install and set up.
+Second, OSS-Fuzz has implemented an interface to Fuzz Introspector that is straightforward to install and set up.
 For details on this, please see :ref:`Running introspector on an OSS-Fuzz project`.